-- 24.1.
+- 25.1.
 If at a meeting any Councillor, in the opinion of the person presiding, misconducts themselves in any way, the person presiding shall warn them.
-If the misconduct continues, the person presiding or any other Councillor may move "That the Councillor be not further heard".
-The motion, if seconded, shall be put and determined without discussion. - 24.2.
-If the Councillor continues the misconduct after a motion under the Rule 24.1 of this Part 4D has been carried, the person presiding may: either move "That the Councillor do leave the meeting" (in which case the motion shall be put and determined without seconding or discussion); or adjourn the meeting. - 24.3.
+If the misconduct continues, the person presiding or any other Councillor may move "That the Councillor be not further heard for the item being debated" or "That the Councillor be not further heard for the remainder of the meeting".
+The motion, if seconded, shall be put and determined without discussion. - 25.2.
+If the Councillor continues the misconduct after a motion under the Rule 25.1 of this Part 4D has been carried, the person presiding may: either move "That the Councillor do leave the meeting" (in which case the motion shall be put and determined without seconding or discussion); or adjourn the meeting.

+25.3.
 In the event of general disturbance by Councillors at any meeting which, in the opinion of the person presiding, renders the due and orderly dispatch of business impossible, the person presiding, will have the power to adjourn the meeting.

-25. Disturbance by members of the Public
+26. Disturbance by members of the Public